QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/d/d.md

 > ## Tip from the field
 >While oral consent is often more appropriate for
 >qualitative research, don’t assume it is.
-We’ve heard from scholars who
+We’ve heard from a scholar who
 >found that her interviewees (ex-combatants) were reassured by the
 >legitimacy indicated by the written consent form and information sheet.
+>Ask others who have engaged in a similar type of research in the context you are studying about their experiences.

 Qualitative research also has an advantage over lab-based research in obtaining truly informed consent.
 As you build lasting relationships